Sharp Lower Bounds for Dyadic Square Functions of indicator functions of sets: Introduction and the main results

 holds for all $q\geq 1/2$.
 The estimate (\ref{tal001}) is sharp up to a universal constant factor $C$.
 Moreover, as soon as $q<1/2$ there is no lower bound on $\| |\nabla f|_{1} \|_{q}$ in terms of $|A|$ independent of $n$ (see \cite{BIM} and references therein).
 See \cite{DIR} about the state of the art of the best constant $C$ in (\ref{tal001}).

-Notice that when $q=1$ the left hand side in (\ref{tal001}) counts number of edges joining $A$ and $A^{c}$, and it gives the lower bound of the edge boundary of $A$ in terms of the size of $A$.
-This inequality ($q=1$) is known as edge-isoperimetric inequality on the hamming cube, see \cite{hart}.
+Notice that when $q=1$ the left-hand side in (\ref{tal001}) counts the number of edges joining $A$ and $A^{c}$, and it gives the lower bound of the edge boundary of $A$ in terms of the size of $A$.
+This inequality ($q=1$) is known as the edge-isoperimetric inequality on the Hamming cube, see \cite{hart}.

 Combining (\ref{tal001}) and (\ref{giden}) we get that for all $2p \geq \beta \geq 1$ and any $A\subset \{-1,1\}^{n}$ we have

 The reader should compare (\ref{taliso}) with lower bounds for $\| S_{\beta} (\mathbbm{1}_{A}) \|_{p}$ obtained in Theorems~\ref{mth01}, \ref{mth02} and \ref{mth03}. \item[3.]
 We have